 Aside from being proud of publishing my first paperback, there is a lot that is special about Eat the Damn Muffin.
 I wanted the voice of this book to be as authentically me as much as possible.
 I didn’t want it to read like some instructional self-help book.
-When you’re reading, I wanted it to sound like I was right there in your living with you being that friend that you need.
+Honestly, I wanted it to sound like I was right there in your living with you being that friend that you need.

 This book doesn’t just teach you how to embrace your body at any size.
 It teaches you how to get rid of the negativity that brings you down, because we are extra vulnerable when negative forces are tugging at our insecurities and overall daily lives.

 I wanted this book to not just boost your self-esteem, but I also wanted it to help your overall mental health.
 Eat the Damn Muffin tackles a lot.
 It discusses so many much needed topics that can affect our lives and how we see ourselves.

 - Diet Culture